Ngoguey42/io/README.md

 - constrain lib dependencies (with >=)
 - Find a better pattern than `?signal ?signal ?signal` in `Reactjs`
 - MNIST js
-   1. Training configuration panel
-   2. Eval at the beginning and after each successful training
+   1. Eval before first training and after each successful training
       - Get stats and 10 ref test digits
+   2. Training configuration panel
    3. Stats chart with plotly
+      - Live update
-   4. Multiple network bootstrap-tabs that share the plot axes and traces visibility
+      - Share the plot axes and traces visibility
-      - Gif that tells if a tab is computing something
    - Foldable panels?
+   - Auto scroll at bottom of page?
+   - OWL backend?

 ```
 MNIST js - display